-As CEO, Su Jin leads California Competes’s work to develop nonpartisan and financially pragmatic recommendations for improved higher education and workforce policies and practices across California.
+As CEO, Dr. Su Jin Jez leads California Competes’s work to develop nonpartisan and financially pragmatic recommendations for improved higher education and workforce policies and practices across California.

 Prior to joining California Competes, she served as a professor of public policy and administration at California State University, Sacramento.
 She also served as the Director of the statewide CSU Student Success Network, Academic Advisor for the California Executive Fellows Program, and Associate Director of the Sacramento State Doctorate in Educational Leadership.

-She currently serves on following boards and councils: California’s Cradle-to-Career Data System Governing Board, The Graduate!
-Network’s Board of Directors, Tipping Point Community’s Leadership Council, Credential Engine’s Council on Credential Transparency & Equitable Pathways, Transfer, and Recognition of Learning, the Every Learner Everywhere Equity Advisory Board, the Campaign for College Opportunity’s Policy Research Advisory Board, and the West Contra Costa Unified School District’s Local Control Accountability Plan Committee.
+She currently serves on the following boards and councils: California’s Cradle-to-Career Data System Governing Board, The Graduate!
+Network’s Board of Directors, Tipping Point Community’s Leadership Council, Credential Engine’s Board of Directors, Board of Advisors for Urban Institute’s Data-to-Action Campaign for Parenting Students, the Every Learner Everywhere Equity Advisory Board, the Campaign for College Opportunity’s Policy Research Advisory Board, and the West Contra Costa Unified School District’s Local Control Accountability Plan Committee.

 She holds a PhD in education administration and policy analysis and an MA in economics from Stanford University.
 She received a BA in statistics and a minor in public policy from the University of California, Berkeley.